ojovoz/ojoVoz_mobile/ojovoz_webserver/README.txt

 -- $google_maps_api_key: Google Maps API key of your server -- $servpath: the full path to your web server (where web documents are located) -- $ffmpeg_path: full path to ffmpeg in your server
 -- $smtp_server: address of your SMTP server.
-This is used to tell the ojoVoz mobile app which server is should connect to -- $smtp_server_port: SMTP port of your server.
+This is used to tell the ojoVoz mobile app which SMTP server it should connect to
+-- $smtp_server_port: SMTP port of your server.
 Usually 578.

 You can modify other variables, names are self-explanatory.